devicefactory/df1-manual/howto_rpi.md

   If you have a larger SD card, you'll notice that writing the image only allows RPi to "see" only 4GB of usable space.

-  > **CAUTION** You can extend the partition under your SD card, but it's easy to cause a serious headache if you don't do it right.
+  > **CAUTION** You can extend the partition under your SD card, but it's easy to cause yourself serious headache if you mess it up.
   > Please **Skip** this section if you are unsure about what you are doing.

   First insert the SD card to a linux machine.
 If you don't have a linux machine, follow other tutorials online